lsst-dm/dmtn-308/index.rst

 Significant development effort on software enhancements may be required, depending on the database platform, including, but not necessarily limited to development of the database schema, data ingestion tools, TAP service, deployment code and monitoring tools.
 The TAP service and data ingestion are discussed as their own requirements, as these are both potentially significant development efforts in and of themselves.
-Additionally, some options may require more effort in developer operations (devops), such as development and testing of Kubernetes operators or Helm charts.
+Additionally, some options may require more effort in developer operations (devops) or "configuration as code," especially for on-premises solutions.
-This type of "configuration as code" would be more likely necessary for on-premises solutions, as cloud providers typically have their own tools and services to manage deployment and scaling.

 TAP Service
 -----------